-A financial relationship with Chase can be a valuable asset that can benefit your business long term, so the decision to secure a Chase business credit card shouldn’t be taken lightly.
+A financial relationship with Chase can be a valuable asset that can benefit your business long-term, so the decision to secure a Chase business credit card shouldn’t be taken lightly.
 Managing your credit wisely with Chase can reap rewards far into the future.

 With the potential for ongoing value as a foundation, join us as we look at a few key Chase business cards delivering cash-back, travel rewards, and other benefits any business owner can appreciate.

-Now let’s explore some of the key features and benefits of these top Chase business cards.
+Let’s explore some of the key features and benefits of these top Chase business cards.

 Small businesses just starting out can always use more cash, so having a business credit card that earns cash-back on every business expense can be a real plus.

 The busy business owner who doesn’t want to be bothered keeping track of bonus categories and quarterly promotions will enjoy the simplicity of the no-annual-fee Ink Business Unlimited card.
-Every purchase earns an unlimited 1.5% cash-back that could be invested directly back into the business.
+Every purchase earns an unlimited 1.5% cash-back that could be invested directly back into your business.

 If your business involves travel, you’re sure to benefit from these Chase partner-branded business credit cards that earn points or miles you can use to offset your business travel expenses or fund a personal vacation.